-Finally, the disputed domain name is not associated with any active website since its registration date (1 March 2023).
+Finally, the disputed domain name has not been associated with any active website since its registration.
 UDRP panels have found that the non-use of a domain name would not prevent a finding of bad faith under the doctrine of passive holding (see 3.3 WIPO Overview 3.0 and in particular Telstra Corporation Limited v.
 Nuclear Marshmallows WIPO Case No. D2000-0003).